junxit/us-congress-bills-116/metadata.md

 - 2019-01-09 — Introduced in House
 - 2019-01-09 — Introduced in House
 - 2019-01-09 — Referred to the House Committee on Energy and Commerce.
+- 2019-01-25 — Referred to the Subcommittee on Energy.
+- 2019-05-16 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-05-16 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-07-17 — Committee Consideration and Mark-up Session Held.
+- 2019-07-17 — Ordered to be Reported by Voice Vote.
+- 2019-10-28 — Placed on the Union Calendar, Calendar No. 203.
+- 2019-10-28 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+116-255.
+- 2019-10-28 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+116-255.